AnupamSingh0211/aragorn/README.md

 }
 ```

-Note: Aragorn also takes a function when you are ask him to stop the trace,
+Note: Aragorn also takes a function when you are ask him to stop the trace.

 <br>
 <br>

 Aragorn will return details like event name and event duration for you to use.

 ```javascript